kg4zow/remarkable.jms1.info/src/introduction.md

 * [`remarkablewiki.com`](https://remarkablewiki.com/) &#x274C; **not working** - When I first got my first tablet, this site had a similar collection of articles.
 The site has since been taken down, the current page is a generic "this web site is not available" page from a web hosting company in Germany.
 The domain's registration information was last updated on 2023-11-10.

     My guess is that whoever started the site, stopped paying for the hosting, and the hosting company took over the domain.
 I'm not aware of any mirrors out there, but from what I remember, the site was fairly useful.
+I wish they had announced ahead of time that they were shutting down the site, I could have hosted it myself (and I'm sure half a dozen other people can say the same thing).

 ## reMarkable Cloud

-I am NOT connecting any of my tablets to the "reMarkable Cloud" at all.
+I am NOT connecting my primary tablet to the "reMarkable Cloud" at all.
 I'm doing this for a few reasons:

 * **Privacy**